Vanishing lines in chromatic homotopy theory: Introduction

-In particular, \cref{thm:sliceVanishing} implies that there will be a horizontal vanishing line of filtration 121 in the $C_8$-slice spectral sequence of $\Omega_\mathbb{O}$, the detection spectrum of Hill--Hopkins--Ravenel that detects all the Kervaire invariant elements \cite{HHR}.
+In particular, \cref{thm:introThm6} implies that there will be a horizontal vanishing line of filtration 121 in the $C_8$-slice spectral sequence for $\Omega_\mathbb{O}$, the detection spectrum of Hill--Hopkins--Ravenel that detects all the Kervaire invariant one elements \cite{HHR}.

-It is interesting to note that when $G = Q_8$, even though there is no knowledge of the slice filtration of $\BPQ$ yet, \cref{thm:sliceVanishing} still applies to show that the slice spectral sequences of $(N_{C_2}^{Q_8}\bar{v}_h)^{-1} \BPQ$-modules all have strong horizontal vanishing lines of filtration $N_{h, Q_8}$.
+It is interesting to note that when $G = Q_8$, even though there is no knowledge of the slice filtration of $\BPQ$ yet, \cref{thm:introThm6} still applies to show that the slice spectral sequences of $(N_{C_2}^{Q_8}\bar{v}_h)^{-1} \BPQ$-modules all have horizontal vanishing lines of filtration $N_{h, Q_8}$.

+Finally, in \cref{section:application}, we present an application of \cref{thm:introThm1} in the study of $E_h^{hG}$-orientations of real vector bundles.
+For $h \geq 1$ and $G \subseteq \mathbb{G}_h$ a finite subgroup, let $\Theta(h, G)$ be the smallest number $d$ such that the $d$-fold direct sum of any real vector bundle is $E_h^{hG}$-orientable.
+At the prime $p = 2$ and $G = C_2$, Kitchloo and Wilson \cite{KitchlooWilson} have studied $E_h^{hC_2}$-orientations.
+When $G = C_p$, Bhattacharya and Chatham \cite{Hoodoriented} have studied $E_{k(p-1)}^{hC_p}$-orientations at all primes.